agentmodels/agentmodels.org/chapters/5b-myopia.md

 We illustrate this limitation with a new problem:

->**Restaurant Seach:** You are looking for a good restaurant in a foreign city without the aid of a smartphone.
+>**Restaurant Search:** You are looking for a good restaurant in a foreign city without the aid of a smartphone.
 You know the quality of some restaurants already and you are uncertain about the others.
 If you walk right up to a restaurant, you can tell its quality by seeing how busy it is inside.
 You care about the quality of the restaurant (a scalar) and about minimizing the time spent walking.

 How does the Myopic agent fail?
 Suppose that a few blocks from agent is a great restaurant next to a bad restaurant and the agent doesn't know which is which.
 If the agent checked inside each restaurant, they would pick out the great one.
 But if they are Myopic, they assume they'd be unable to tell between them.